cjurjiu/RubikDetector-Android/README.md

 ### Performance

-~45-~55 Average FPS at 1080p, while processing frames.
+~45-~55 (depending on device) average FPS at 1080p, while processing frames, for RubikDetector.
+When using the Fotoapparat connector, the framerate is lower.

 ## Binaries